 March 11, 2006Master Drawings from the Artist’s Collection Brandywine River Museum, Chadds Ford Pennsylvania March 11 – July 15, 2006.
 Catalogue by Henry Adams, published by Brandywine Conservancy Chadds Ford, PA

 January 16, 2009Mr.
-Wyeth died in his sleep in Chadds Ford January 16.
+Wyeth dies in his sleep in Chadds Ford January 16.
 He was buried in a private cemetery in Maine.

-June 30, 2011Olson House in Maine and Kuerner Farm in Chadds Ford are designated as National Historic Landmarks.
-The Olson House can be visited through self-guided tours via the Farnsworth Art Museum based in Rockland.
-The Kuerner Farm tour is available at the Brandywine River Museum of Art in Chadds Ford.
+June 30, 2011Olson House and Kuerner Farm are designated as National Historic Landmarks.
+The Olson House can be visited through self-guided tours via the Farnsworth Art Museum based in Rockland, ME.
+The Kuerner Farm tour is available at the Brandywine River Museum of Art in Chadds Ford, PA.

 November 10, 2011The Wyeths: Three Generations of American Art opens at the Mona Bismarck Foundation, Paris to run through February 12, 2012.

-April 21, 2012Andrew Wyeth In China opens in Beijing on April 21.
-It travels to in Hong Kong before closing in New York at Christie’s Private Sale Galleries.
+April 21, 2012Andrew Wyeth In China opens in Beijing and travels to Hong Kong before closing at Christie’s Private Sale Galleries in New York.

 July 2012The artist’s studio is opened to the public through the Brandywine River Museum of Art.
 The building was given to the museum in 2010 and was restored to the time that the artist lived there with Betsy and his young boys.
-The studio recreates the work on Raccoon.
+The studio recreates the making of Raccoon.

 October 2013Andrew Wyeth: A Spoken Self-Portrait, Richard Meryman.
 Washington DC: National Gallery of Art/D.A.P., 2013.

-May 24, 2014Andrew Wyeth: Looking Out, Looking In is on view at the National Gallery of Art,
+May 24, 2014Andrew Wyeth: Looking Out, Looking In opens at the National Gallery of Art, Washington D.C.,